avaje/avaje-config/docs/guides/testing.md

 ## Test Resource Auto-Loading

 avaje-config automatically loads `src/test/resources/application-test.yaml` (or `.properties`) when it is present on the classpath.
-This happens unconditionally — no profile activation (`config.profiles`, `avaje.profiles`, etc.) is needed.
+This happens unconditionally, no profile activation (`config.profiles`, `avaje.profiles`, etc.) is needed.

 The loading order during tests is: